-When Kelly Preston first met John Travolta, he swept her right off her feet.
-And not only because his plane was probably parked nearby.
+When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 It was 1987 and the actress was waiting to do her screen test for a spy caper called The Experts, when she looked up and saw the star of Grease and Saturday Night Fever stroll into the room.

-"Yeah, no kidding," Preston agreed with Andy Cohen as he acknowledged what that must have been like, during Preston's 2018 visit to Watch What Happens Live.
+"Yeah, no kidding," Preston said, agreeing with Andy Cohen as he acknowledged what that must have been like, during her 2018 visit to Watch What Happens Live.
 (Travolta also had his two dogs with him, which couldn't have hurt.)

-Not that anything happened right away, since Preston was still unhappily married at the time, and then she lived with George Clooney for awhile and got engaged to Charlie Sheen.
+Not that anything happened right away, since Preston was still married at the time, albeit already souring on the union.
+Then she lived with George Clooney for awhile and got engaged to Charlie Sheen, which ended spectacularly badly.
+(The shooting was a "complete accident," Preston eventually explained.)

-But, she and Travolta made The Experts, it came out in 1989, and they remained devoted to each other for the next 30 years, up until Preston's death at 57 from breast cancer on July 12.
+But, she and Travolta made The Experts, it came out in 1989, and once they got together they remained devoted to each other for the next 30 years, up until Preston's death at 57 from breast cancer on July 12.

 The family had kept Preston's cancer fight entirely private except for those in their trusted inner circle, so the news was met with shock and heartbreak far and wide.